modsim/ChromaHD-genmesh/README.md

 - [x] Figure out how to calculate mesh volume for different components
 - [x] git state isn't perfect since it is dirty if default.in is changed before compile
 - [x] Allow cylinder constrained creation again(zbot, ztop)
+- [x] RCYL is calclated after bead radius modification: Change it to depend on initial packing
 - [-] Save options (so that it can be reloaded and used with exported geometry?)
 - [ ] Improved error handling.
 - [ ] Output surfs and volumes to a separate folder?